Legumes and nuts can both be part of a healthy diet.

 - Nuts have way more calories – Per 1 cup of nuts, there are almost 3 times as many calories as a cup of a typical legume.

 - Nuts have more fat – Most of the calories from nuts come from the oils in them, which are fats, so it’s no surprise that they are one of the best vegan sources of fats.
 Nuts are very high in omega 6 fats (the “bad” kind), and low in omega 3 fats (the “good” kind), so you need to limit your intake.

-- Legumes have a high proportion of protein – In legumes, protein makes up about 25% of the overall calories, while in nuts, protein only makes up about 10% of calories.
+- Legumes have a high proportion of protein – In legumes, protein makes up about 25% of the overall calories, while protein in nuts only makes up about 10% of calories.
 If you’re an athlete looking for protein, stick to legumes, nuts won’t help much.
 There is quite a bit of variation though, for example, lentils have significantly more protein than chickpeas.

 What’s most interesting to me is that legumes and nuts both give you very similar levels of minerals like iron and zinc.